Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) the names of the people in attendance at the meeting;

-   2. the business considered at the meeting;
+   b) the business considered at the meeting;

-   3. any resolution on which a consensus decision has been made or a vote has been taken and the result of the vote; and
+   c) any resolution on which a consensus decision has been made or a vote has been taken and the result of the vote; and

-   4. any material personal interest disclosed under rule 68.
+   d) any material personal interest disclosed under rule 68.

 ### 70. Leave of absence